RiotGames/cloud-inquisitor/docs/source/manual/overview/additional_options.rst

 * ``app_ssl_enabled`` - Enable SSL on frontend and backend.
 Default: ``True``
 * ``app_ssl_cert_data`` - Base64 encoded SSL public key data, used if not using self-signed certificates.
 Default: ``None``
 * ``app_ssl_key_data`` - Base64 encoded SSL private key data, used if not using self-signed certificates.
 Default: ``None``
-* ``app_use_user_data`` - Tells cinq to read variables from encrypted user-data
+* ``app_use_user_data`` - Tells Cinq to read variables from encrypted user-data
 * ``app_kms_account_name`` - Provides an account name for kms.
 * ``app_user_data_url`` - URL where user data is access.
 Default: ``http://169.254.169.254/latest/user-data``

 FYI
 ^^^
-The vast majority of these settings should be left at their default values unless you fell you must change them to get cinq running.
+The vast majority of these settings should be left at their default values unless you fell you must change them to get Cinq running.